ScilifelabDataCentre/Anubis/anubis/documentation/Instructions-for-users.md

 - As long as the call is open, you may un-submit your proposal if you wish to edit it further, or even delete it.
-- Once the call's deadline for submission has been passed, the user may not submit a proposal. **Be sure to submit your proposal before the deadline!**
+- Once the call's deadline for submission has been passed, the user may no longer submit a proposal. **Be sure to submit your proposal before the deadline!**